 - Animal imagery (e.g. howl of agony)

 - Rhetorical question (e.g. for what reason)

 Staged in a patriarchal society, Women of Troy was set during the immediate aftermath of the Trojan war – a war between the Greeks and the Trojans.
 Hecuba is the former queen of Troy, who suffered so much loss as the mother of her children as well as the mother of Troy.
 She lost her son Hector and her husband in the Trojan war, her daughter Polyxena also died and Cassandra was raped.
-After the Greeks won, women were allocated to Greek households and forced into slavery, including the Queen of Troy.
+After the Greeks won, women were allocated to Greek households and forced into slavery, including the queen of Troy.
 She was also the mother of Paris, the prince of Troy.
 It was purported that Paris and Helen were responsible for initiating the war as Helen was governed by her lust for Paris and left Menelaus, the Spartan prince, for this young prince of Troy.
 Consequently, Menelaus was enraged by this elopement and declared that he wanted Helen dead as a punishment for her disloyalty.
-Helen defended herself and lied that it was against her will, crying that she was kidnapped and blaming Hecuba for the Fall of Troy and for the conflict between the two sides.
-However, Menelaus did not believe in what Helen had to say and decided to bring her back to her home on a separate ship.
+Helen defended herself and lied that it was against her will, crying that she was kidnapped and blamed Hecuba for the fall of Troy and for the conflict between the two sides.
+However, Menelaus did not believe what Helen had to say and decided to bring her back to her home on a separate ship.

 The play ended with the Greek ships leaving Troy, which was then on fire.
 The Trojan were singing a sad song together as they left to prepare for their new lives as slaves living in Greek households.

 The play’s main focus is on the suffering of women, as exemplified by the way Euripides chose to portray Hecuba’s loss and Cassandra’s helplessness.

 'How does Euripides use the structure of the play to explore the role of women and their suffering in time of war?'